Skip to content

 MachineAverage DrawAnnual kWhAnnual Cost

 That’s a real cost.
 It’s not free.
-The question is what you get for it, and what the alternatives cost.
+But keeping Tortuga on-call rather than running it 24/7 means the second 8-GPU box adds minimal overhead.
+Two boxes spanning Maxwell through Ampere, one always-on and one waking only when needed.
+The question is what you get for that cost, and what the alternatives cost.

 ScenarioDurationEnergyElectricity Cost